UniversalDependencies/docs/_fi-overview/FTB1introduction.md

 Auxiliary chains were undone by lifting the dependents of auxiliaries, including copulas, to their head.
-This also includes the "modal" words in FinnTreeBank, which are certain nominals in verb chains.
+This also includes the "modal" words in FinnTreeBank, which are certain nominals within verb chains.
-[A similar lifting needs to be done to coordination chains.]
+A similar lifting was done in conjunct chains, so that a conj of a conj became a conj of its head.

 There is a prominent difference in tokenization: many function words may be fused with the negative verb to become one surface word, and